aanandshekharroy/aanandshekharroy.github.io/_posts/2018-01-26-rxjava-schedulers.md

     Number = 9
  ```

  It is available as:
 ```
 observable.subscribeOn(Schedulers.trampoline())
 ```
+>Immediate scheduler ( present in RxJava 1), just starts the task in a blocking way on the current thread that is active, disregarding which process is currently running

 * **Executor Scheduler** - This is more of a custom IO Scheduler.
 In this scheduler, we can create a custom pool of threads by specifying the size of pool.
 This can be used in scenarios where number of observables could be huge for IO Schedulers.
 Below is an example of Executor Scheduler:
 ```